mhazaa/shapeshifter.js/README.md

 **colorSpeed | number**: The speed polygons will change color.
 Default value is 0.07

+**defaultSpeed | number**: The default speed all the other unset speed properities take.
+Default value is 0.07

 **scale | number**: The size of the initial SVG.
 1 == 100% of the container div width.
 The SVGs your transform to will just be sized relatively to the first.
 So make sure they're all similiar size when you export them.

-**scale | boolean**: Center the SVG inside the container.
+**center | boolean**: Center the SVG inside the container.
 Otherwise they stay on the top left of the container.

 **strokeOnly | boolean**: Only show the outlines.

 ## RUNNING THE LOOP

-Now before Shapeshifter.js animation work, we need to run its loop function every frame.
+Now before Shapeshifter.js animations work, we need to run its loop function every frame.
 So we'll create a recursive loop function to update Shapeshifter.

     function loop(){
       shapeshifter.loop();
       window.requestAnimationFrame(loop);
     }
     loop();

 ## TRANSFORMATION